Linear convergence of relocated fixed-point iterations: Introduction

 In the convex setting, the fixed-point sequence $(x_n)_{n\in\mathbb{N}}$ for the Douglas--Rachford method converges (weakly) to a point $x$ which is a fixed-point of the Douglas--Rachford operator~\cite{douglas1956numerical,svaiter2011weak}.
 However, in contrast to the proximal gradient method, the fixed-point $x$ does not solve the original problem, rather its \emph{shadow} $\prox_{\gamma f}(x)$ does.
 In fact, the fixed-point set of the Douglas--Rachford operator is known to be dependent on the stepsize $\gamma\in\mathbb{R}_{++}$, and for different parameters can even be disjoint \cite[Remark~4.13]{atenas2025relocated}.
-As a consequence, the standard approach to analyzing fixed-point iterations (such as Opial~\cite{MR211301}) can not be applied to the Douglas--Rachford method or its derivatives~\cite{davis2017convergence,rieger2020backward} when $\gamma$ is not constant.
+As a consequence, the standard approach to analyzing fixed-point iterations (such as Opial~\cite{MR211301}) cannot be applied to the Douglas--Rachford method or its derivatives~\cite{davis2017convergence,rieger2020backward} when $\gamma$ is not constant.

 To address the issue of analyzing fixed-point iterations with varying stepsize parameters, Atenas, Bauschke, Dao and Tam \cite{atenas2025relocated} introduced the concept of \emph{relocated fixed-point iterations}.
 This framework is able to deal with fixed-point iterations defined by a parameterized family of operators.
 More precisely, given a set of parameters $\Gamma \subseteq \mathbb{R}_{++}$ and a family of operators $(T_{\gamma})_{\gamma \in \Gamma}$, a {relocated fixed-point iteration} is defined as where the operator $\mathcal{Q}_{\gamma_{n+1}\gets \gamma_n}\colon\mathcal{H}\to\mathcal{H}$ is called the \emph{fixed-point relocator} (see Definition~\ref{def: fixed-point relocator} below).
 For a convergent sequence $\gamma_n \to \gamma^*$ in $\Gamma$ that satisfies a summability condition, the authors show convergence of relocated fixed-point iterations to a point in the fixed-point set of $T_{\gamma^*}$ (see Theorem~\ref{thm:Convergence of fixed-point relocator} below).
 Importantly, this framework still applies to settings where the operators $(T_{\gamma_n})_{n\in\mathbb{N}}$ have no common fixed point, such as the Douglas--Rachford method.
+For the latter, it preserves the classical fixed-point step defined by the Douglas--Rachford operator \eqref{DR operator sec 1}, introducing variable stepsizes through fixed-point relocators.